 Here’s How to Log into Sandbox Salesforce UAT

 Before you can accept your Salesforce UAT login, your team must first set up a sandbox instance so that there is an isolated instance of your Salesforce CRM product.
 Once this is set up, you should receive a notification email that you can access this environment.

 To set up your Salesforce UAT instance, first, go to https://test.salesforce.com and type in your login information for the production environment.
 Before you hit the Log In to Sandbox button, you must make a slight change to your username.

 When your team created the sandbox, they were asked to give it a name.
 For example, let’s assume the name created was “xyz.”
 For your Salesforce UAT login to be successful, you'll need to add that to the end of your username.

 For example, here's the change you’ll need to make:

 Production Login: firstname.lastname@example.org

 Where to Start with Salesforce UAT Testing

 Ready to include Salesforce UAT within your development cycle?
 Start by partnering with a QA services provider like QASource.
-Our team of Salesforce UAT testing experts are skilled in all testing required by Salesforce and can help you set up a strong user acceptance testing process that leads to successful production deployments.
+Our team of Salesforce UAT testing experts is skilled in all types of testing required by Salesforce and can help you set up a strong user acceptance testing process that leads to successful production deployments.
 Get a free quote today.